Back to notes

 How Does OpenClaw Load an Agent's Personality Files?

-OpenClaw loads personality files in a specific order that determines the agent's system prompt: AGENTS.md first (behavioral rules), then SOUL.md (personality), USER.md (human context), IDENTITY.md (self-concept), and TOOLS.md (tool configuration).
-This loading order creates a layered identity where core rules take precedence over personality traits.
+OpenClaw loads personality files in a specific order that determines the agent's system prompt: SOUL.md first (personality), then IDENTITY.md (self-concept), USER.md (human context), AGENTS.md (behavioral rules), TOOLS.md (tool configuration), MEMORY.md (persistent knowledge), and active skills.
+This loading order creates a layered identity where the stable identity files frame the operational rules that follow.

 this is the part nobody talks about. the files exist. but WHEN do they load? what overrides what? what survives when context gets tight?